 Halyard also supplies a fair amount of command-completion; if you haven’t already, run the following command or restart your shell to enable it.

-sudo apt-get update sudo apt-get upgrade spinnaker-halyard
+sudo apt-get update sudo apt-get install spinnaker-halyard

 If you’ve used Halyard to deploy Spinnaker, and want to first purge that deployment, run the following command.